MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/information-protection-scanner/resolve-deployment-issues.md

 **Description**

-The scanner may not be able to connect to the database.
+The scanner is not able to connect to the database.

 **Resolution**